MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 This means that whenever it seems both a parent and a child could get a trigger event at the same time then the child always gets it first.

 # Physics

+<mark>TODO</mark> random notes

+VelocityChange: veloc += arg
+Force: veloc += arg/mass * deltaTime
+Impulse: veloc += arg/mass

+applyLocalForce(force, mode)
+  assumes force is in the coordinate system of the object

+applyForceAtPosition(force, position, mode)
+  .Force not supported
+  .Impulse works
+  .VelocityChange not supported

+  Computes torque as standard r x F

+DO NOT PHYSICS ON EMPTY OBJECTS: - behavior is highly inconsistent across force / torque APIs

+Facts that should be ignored because

+Don't run physics on empty objects; only use physical at the root OR groups applyForce on empty object fails silently for Force/Impulse and is ok for VelChange

+Empty object center-of-mass is at the bounding box center for torque / localTorque But it is at the empty object's position for forceAtPosition

 ## Overview